Why Iris Garden Fuller’s Earth Facial Pack?

-All-natural and very effective facial pack.
-This facial pack includes three magical ingredients.
-They are; Fuller’s Earth (Multani Mitti), Turmeric, and Gram Flour.
+This all-natural and effective facial pack includes three magical ingredients; Fuller’s Earth (Multani Mitti), Kasturi Turmeric (Kasturi Manjal) Gram Flour.

 Fuller’s Earth: Health Benefits and Uses

-Scientifically named as Multani Mitti and its simple meaning is ‘Mud from Multan.’
-The main component of Fuller’s Earth is Montmorillonite.
-It is an excellent absorbent, deep cleanser, deep cleaner, and detergent agent.
-Multani Mitti is effective as the deep cleanser.
+Scientifically named Multani Mitti and its simple meaning is ‘Mud from Multan.’
+Fuller’s Earth powder’s main component is Montmorillonite.
+An excellent absorbent, deep cleanser, and detergent agent.
 It can pull out oil, dirt, dust, make-up, and unwanted impurities from facial skin.
-It can control and regularizes oil production and helps to treat acne and inflammations on the skin.
-Fuller’s Earth removes away dead skin cell debris, blackheads, and whiteheads.
+Treat acne, inflammation on the skin, remove away dead skin cells, blackheads, and whiteheads.

-Curcuma Longa is a scientific name of Turmeric, and the Bioactive compound is Curcumin.
-It is a yellow-colored natural chemical.
-‘Root’ is the most valuable part, and it can give safety from harmful synthetic chemicals —excellent medicine for skin allergies and inflammations.
-So, therefore, this can use to prevent skin allergies and acne.
+Curcuma Aromatica is a scientific name of Kasturi Turmeric, and the bioactive compound is Curcumin.
+It is a yellow-colored natural powder.
+‘Root’ is the most valuable part.
+Protects safety from harmful synthetic chemicals —excellent medicine for skin allergies and inflammation; this can prevent skin allergies and acne.

 Gram Flour: Health Benefits and Uses

-Gram flour is obtained from raw grams or Besan.
-It is a rich source for Protein, Linoleic acid, Oleic acid, Vitamins, etc. Good for acne and skin inflammations.
+Gram Flour is obtained from raw grams or Besan.
+It is a rich source of Protein, Linoleic Acid, Oleic acid, Vitamins, etc. Good for acne and skin inflammations.
 It can stop the over secretion of oil and sebum.
-Besan is useful for lightening dark spots, acne scars, pigmentation, and helps to moisturize the dry skin.
+Besan is useful for lightening dark spots, acne scars, pigmentation and helps to moisturize dry skin.

-Hence this Fuller’s Earth Facial Pack can help you to diminish your skin pore sizes and removes pigmentation, scars, acne blackheads, and whiteheads.
-Therefore, you can use it properly and make your skin healthy and naturally glowing.
+The Fuller’s Earth Facial Pack can help you diminish your skin pore sizes and remove pigmentation, scars, acne, blackheads, and whiteheads.
+You can use it properly and make your skin healthy and naturally glowing.